|Location:||Montgomery County Circuit Court

 - Perform any other duty required by law or rule.

-In order to execute the tasks described above, the Clerk of the Court is assisted by approximately 190 state-employed staff working in eight key functional areas of the court including: Criminal, Civil, Family and Juvenile Departments, Land Records Division, License Department, Finance Department, and the Courtroom Clerks Office with a 9.5 million annual budget (FY2008).
-The Office of the Clerk of the Court collected over $50 million from the recording of land records, criminal bonds and fines, license fees, and filing fees in civil and other departments.
-Furthermore, the Clerk of the Circuit Court administers the Oath of Office to elected officials, judges, county police officers, sheriff officers, special police officers, assistant and deputy state's attorneys, fire department members, and gubernatorial appointees.
+In order to execute the tasks described above, the Clerk of the Court is assisted by approximately 190 state-employed staff working in eight key functional areas of the Court including: Criminal, Civil, Family and Juvenile Departments, Land Records/License Department, Finance Department, and the Courtroom Clerks Office.
+In addition, the Clerk of the Circuit Court administers the Oath of Office to elected officials, judges, county police officers, sheriff officers, special police officers, assistant and deputy state's attorneys, fire department members, and gubernatorial appointees.

 While the functions of the Clerk of the Court are multifaceted, the main function is to serve the public and the residents of Montgomery County, in particular.
-Some of the key services provided by the Office of the Clerk of the Court include:
+Some of the key services provided by the Office of the Clerk of the Court in 2016 included:

 - Addressing questions or concerns raised by court patrons regarding a variety of issues related to their cases.